PřF:Bi7430 Molecular biotechnology - Course Information

 - Teaching methods

 - During lecturing, the PowerPoint presentations are used, PDF materials for printing and notices are available before each course, short written tests at the beginning of selected lectures and short exercises and discussions during lectures are prepared.
+For each course, there is recommended literature on the topic (eg current publications, reviews, books chapters ).

 - Assessment methods